AceOfSnakes60/Movie_Search_Website/README.md

 ## Contributors

-This project was built by Jakub Szczygieł, Piotr Maślanka, Piotr Gutkowski and Lean Bochenek as part of Movie Paradise MERN project.
+This project was built by Jakub Szczygieł, Piotr Maślanka, Piotr Gutkowski and Leon Bochenek as part of Movie Paradise MERN project.